 c.
 "Confusion" caused by having multiple data sources and overlapping tracking tools

-The missing element for most organisations is that they do not quantify the costs of data collection and their data strategy properly, but when they do and they start to measure the cost per 1000 customer records correctly, then the case for better data becomes overwhelming.
+The missing element for most organizations is that they do not quantify the costs of data collection and their data strategy properly, but when they do and they start to measure the cost per 1000 customer records correctly, then the case for better data becomes overwhelming.